supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex1_Security_Rule.md

 ### Task 1: Create a Group

-1. Login to WIN1 virtual machine with the password as provided in the environment tab.

-1. Sign in to the [Azure portal](https://portal.azure.com).
+1. Now,back in the lab vm, sign in to the [Azure portal](https://portal.azure.com).

 1. In the **Sign in** dialog box, copy and paste in the **Username** provided in the environment details page (odl_user_DID@xxxxx.onmicrosoft.com) and then select Next.